 The first shooter on the range is the default Range Master if no club designated Range master is present.

 Make sure that the range you wish to use is safe.
-Check the berm and remove any barricades, benches and tables from the firing and impact areas.
+Check the berm and remove any barricades, benches , target holders or tables from the firing and impact areas.
 Any damage to berm or any unsafe condition must be reported to a Club Officer.

 The muzzle of all rifles and handguns must remain below the level of the top of the berm at all times while loaded or shooting.
 We do not want any possibility of a projectile leaving the range property.